Black-necked grebe: Feeding

 The black-necked grebe forages mainly by diving from the water, with dives usually lasting less than 30 seconds.
 These dives are usually shorter in time when in more shallow water.
 In between dives, this grebe rests for an average of 15 seconds.
-When feeding on brine shrimps at hypersaline lakes, it likely uses its large tongue to block the oral cavity.
+When feeding on brine shrimp at hypersaline lakes, it likely uses its large tongue to block the oral cavity.
 It is suggested that it then crushes prey against its palate to remove excess water.
 It also forages by gleaning foliage, plucking objects off of the surface of water, having its head submerged while swimming, and sometimes capturing flying insects.

 This grebe eats mostly insects, of both adult and larval stages, as well as crustaceans, molluscs, tadpoles, and small frogs and fish.
-When moulting at lakes with high salinity, however, this bird feeds mostly on brine shrimps.
-The behaviour of black-necked grebes changes in response to the availability of brine shrimps; bodies of water with more shrimps have more grebes, and grebes spend more time foraging when the number of shrimps and the water temperature decrease.
+When moulting at lakes with high salinity, however, this bird feeds mostly on brine shrimp, such as Artemia franciscana, and Artemia parthenogenetica.
+The behaviour of black-necked grebes changes in response to the availability of brine shrimp; bodies of water with more shrimps have more grebes, and grebes spend more time foraging when the number of shrimp and the water temperature decrease.

 The young are fed one at a time by the parents, with one bird carrying the young while the other feeds it.
 The young take food by grabbing it, with their beaks, from their parents, or by grabbing food dropped into the water.
 When a young bird cannot grab the food, then the adults submerge their bill into the water and shake their bill to break up the food.